 44. James Baldwin was an African American novelist and voice of the Civil Rights Movement.
 His first book, Notes of a Native Son, got him recognition, but 1963’s The Fire Next Time put him on the map.
 The book consisted of two essays, one of which is a letter to his 14-year-old nephew and landed him on the cover of Time Magazine.

-46. Brad Lande-Shannon is the Chief Marketing Officer at Spring Health, a mental healthcare platform.
-He is a Brand Alchemist who uses creativity to make a social impact.
-Brad is formerly an SVP Global Brand & Marketing at Culture Amp, an employee culture management system.
+46. Brad Lande-Shannon is the Chief Marketing Officer at Madison Reed.
+He is a seasoned executive, leadership coach, brand and marketing consultant, creative strategist, and community building champion and architect Brad is formerly an SVP Global Brand & Marketing at Culture Amp, an employee culture management system.

 47. Ellen Degeneres is a television host, writer, and producer.
 After 19 seasons of The Ellen DeGeneres Show, she is finally signing off.
 This is after receiving 30 Emmys and a Presidential Medal of Freedom in 2016.
 She was first recognized as a stand-up comedian which gained her the opportunity to star in her own TV sitcom Ellen.
 She was one of the first U.S. main characters to come out as Gay in television history.

 48. Rachel Maddow hosts The Rachel Maddow Show, a television show on MSNBC.
 She is a radio and television personality and an author.
 Her book Blowout is a New York Times Bestseller, and the audiobook scooped up the 2021 GRAMMY winner for Best Spoken Word Album.